eneskemalergin/blog/_posts/blog/2015-09-18-Interfacing_with_R_via_rpy2.md

 # print (my_cols)
 ```

 - In the code above seq_data object is a data frame.
 Sounds familiar?
 Yes it is one of the main data structures in R. Also data frame is in Python's Pandas library as well.
-Data frame is like a table that we all make in excel. sequence of rowsm where each column has the same types.
+Data frame is like a table that we all make in excel. sequence of rows where each column has the same types.

 - As you seen in the code above we are using R functions directly such as ```ncol``` and ```colnames```.
 Now look at the output, if you done everything correct until this point you will see vector with 26 elements in it. ([26] means that btw :) )